arafathm/al-folio/_news/announcement_9.md

 inline: true
 ---

-Presented our paper in MICCAI 2019.
+Presented our papers in MICCAI and MLMI 2019.